 Results

 Socio demographic characteristics of mothers in the three ethnic groups are compared in Table 1.
 Most of the study participants were married.
 Significant differences in socioeconomic status were observed between Chinese and Indian women on the one hand, and Malay women on the other, with 68.7% and 69.6% of Chinese and Indian women, respectively, attaining at least an advanced-level education ( Equivalent to pre-university education), compared to 28.8% of Malay women (p<0.001).
 A significantly higher proportion of Chinese and Indian women (18.6% and 12.0% respectively) lived in private housing accommodations, compared to 6.3% of Malay women (p<0.001), while 41.3 and 23.8% of Chinese and Indian women respectively, reported a monthly household income above $6000, compared to 6.1% of Malay women (p<0.001).
 We observed significant differences in parity, with Indian women most likely to be multiparous (p = 0.001).
-There were also significant differences observed in citizenship status amongst ethnic groups, with a higher proportion of Chinese and Indian women having Permanent Resident (PR) status (32.8% and 46.5%, respectively), than Malay women (3.1%) (p<0.001).
+There were also significant differences observed in citizenship status amongst ethnic groups, with a higher proportion of Chinese and Indian women having Permanent Resident (rather than citizenship) status (32.8% and 46.5%, respectively), than Malay women (3.1%) (p<0.001).

 Chinese women were more likely (96.4%) to engage in at least some confinement practices while Malays [92.4%] and Indians [85.6%] were less likely to.
 (Table 2).
 Chinese women were also more likely to hire confinement assistants (31.0%), while Malay [13.5%] and Indian women [9.4%] were less likely to hire confinement help.
 Chinese women were also more likely to have all of their meals prepared specifically for confinement (45.9%) as than Malay women (21.3%).
 Massage was particularly common among Malay women (85.9%), and least frequent among Chinese (37.8 %).
 A significantly higher percentage of Chinese women observed a ‘no bathing’ restriction during their confinement, whereas most Malay [96.8%] and Indian women [88.8%] showered daily.
 True confinement (remaining at home) was practiced among all 3 ethnic groups, with most mothers (63.7% of Chinese, 51.4% Malay and 60.6% of Indian) staying at home during the confinement period.
 Similarly, other family members avoided taking the infant out during confinement; 83.7% of Chinese, 66.1% of Malays and 79.9% of Indian infants stayed at home during the confinement period.
 Malay women however, were more likely to leave their house, with their baby (24.2%), at least once a week during the confinement period.

-After adjusting for socio-demographic covariates (i.e., maternal age, education level, accommodation type, income level and parity), we noted similar observed ethnic differences in relation to confinement practices, with Malay women being less likely to hire other confinement assistants and have all of their meals prepared specifically for confinement, whilst being more likely to undergo massage, shower daily and leave their house with their baby during the confinement period (Table 3).
-Furthermore, we noted that most of the socio-demographic variables were not significantly associated with the various confinement practices, with the exception of household income significantly affecting massage practice [OR(95% CI): 2.0 (1.4-2.8)], and household income, maternal education level and parity significantly affecting daily showering habits [OR (95% CI: 2.5 (1.2, 5.6) for household income; 2.3 (1.2-4.4) for education level; 2.1 (1.1-3.9) for parity].
+After adjusting for socio-demographic covariates (i.e., maternal age, education level, housing type, income level and parity), we noted similar observed ethnic differences in relation to confinement practices, with Malay women being less likely to hire other confinement assistants and have all of their meals prepared specifically for confinement, whilst being more likely to undergo massage, shower daily and leave their house with their baby during the confinement period (Table 3).
+Furthermore, we noted that most of the socio-demographic variables were not significantly associated with the various confinement practices, with the exception of household income significantly affecting massage practice, and household income, maternal education level and parity significantly affecting daily showering habits (tabular data not shown).

 Discussion